 Students are scheduled annually for individual sessions with the ISD guidance counselor during which they research different options for careers or continuing their education.
-An online computer system/database, "Naviance" leads the student to discover options and helps focus the search for post-secondary education opportunities.
+An online computer system/database, Naviance, leads the student to discover options and helps focus the search for post-secondary education opportunities.

 Colleges and universities require an entrance exam score for consideration of applications and admission.
 Most Midwestern colleges require the ACT, while those schools in the US coastal states (east and west) look for an SAT score.
-Information and online registration is available for either of these tests.
+Information and online registration are available for both of these tests.
 Most students take this exam their junior year, but some students will take the ACT or SAT more than once.

-High School Code
+High School Testing Code

 ACT & SAT Prep